AndreasBriese/bbloom/README.md

 // create a bloom filter for 65536 items and 1 % wrong-positive ratio
 bf := bbloom.New(float64(1<<16), float64(0.01))

+// or
-// create a bloom filter with 650000 for 65536 items and 7 locs per hash
+// create a bloom filter with 650000 for 65536 items and 7 locs per hash explicitly
 // bf = bbloom.New(float64(650000), float64(7))
 // or
 bf = bbloom.New(650000.0, 7.0)